Goodka7/GRC/Recommendations.md

 ---

-# Compliance and Legal Considerations – NovaCore Technologies
+## Compliance and Legal Considerations

-## Overview

 Compliance plays a critical role in NovaCore’s cybersecurity planning.
 While risk management and governance guide internal priorities, regulatory compliance ensures the company adheres to industry expectations and legal obligations.